jimheaton/Ultra96_ML_Embedded_Workshop/README.md

     Right click on the file dpu_densebox.elf and select download Copy the elf file to the SD card, insert the SD Card into the Ultra96 and power back on.

-Now we will go back to working on the Ultra96 board serial port terminal
+Now we will go back to working on the Ultra96 board serial port terminal:

     cp -f /media/card/dpu_densebox.elf /root/Ultra96/samples/face_detection/model/

 **Note: If you are unable to copy the files due a limitation on your machine we have already copied an example to the model dir for you.**